Perfect In Case of Slips or Falls!

 Elon, North Carolina

-Elon /ˈiːlɔːn/ (formerly known as Elon College) is a town in Alamance County, North Carolina, United States.
+Elon /ˈiːlɔːn/ is a town in Alamance County, North Carolina, United States.
 It is part of the Burlington, North Carolina Metropolitan Statistical Area.
-The population as of the 2010 census was 9,419.[2]
+The population as of the 2020 census was 11,324.[2]
 The town of Elon is home to Elon University.

 In 1889, the local Christian Assembly created an institution for higher learning called the “Graham Normal College”.
 The founders of Elon College named the school “Elon,” because they understood that to be the Hebrew word for oak, and the area contained many oak trees.[3]
 The town was called "Elon College" until the college known as Elon College became Elon University.
 The town then changed its name officially to Elon.